19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Although the Arctic Circle Monument Sign is about 5 hours away from Fairbanks, this monument is located right on the Arctic Circle.

-Getting there is an easy drive in the summer but check the weather condition ahead of time since Fairbanks has very short summer months.
+Getting there is an easy drive in the summer, but check the weather conditions beforehand since Fairbanks has very short summer months.

 And don’t forget to fill up your tank for the ~10hr roundtrip.
 Gas stations are few and far between and cost a lot!

-Truth is, there is not much to see when you get to the arctic circle but it’s an activity that many people desire to cross off their bucket list.
+There is not much to see when you get to the Arctic Circle, but itโs an activity that many people desire to cross off their bucket list.
 Some rental companies prohibit driving their cars to certain areas because of the road conditions.

 However, there are tours available.
 The Arctic Circle and Northern Lights Tour from Fairbanks has great reviews and combines the best of the Arctic Circle with the aurora borealis.